Death Penalty May Not Bring Peace to Victims' Families

 The realities of capital punishment may be poorly suited for healthy grieving and healing.
 The Richards family wrote, “We hope our two remaining children do not have to grow up with the lingering, painful reminder of what the defendant took from them, which years of appeals would undoubtedly bring.”

-–Caitlin McNair, Contributing Writer, The Trauma and Mental Health Report
+–By Caitlin McNair, Contributing Writer, and Robert T. Muller, Chief Editor of The Trauma and Mental Health Report.

 Copyright Robert T. Muller